Red Team/Blue Team Practice on Wdigest

 Enable Wdigest via a registry key

-There is one more way to see the password.
-The second method to enable WDigest is by taking the shell of the compromised system.
-Now run the following command to enable the wdigest.
+Additionally, there is one more way to see the password.
+In this second method, we enable WDigest by taking the shell of the compromised system.
+Then, run the following command to enable WDigest

 reg add HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\WDigest /v UseLogonCredential /t REG_DWORD /d 1

-After you get the shell; you need to run Mimikatz tool here and we will use the same commands to see the password.
+After you get the shell.
+Then, run the Mimikatz tool here, and we will use the same commands to see the password.
 And you will observe that we have got the password.

 Author: Geet Madan is a Certified Ethical Hacker, Researcher and Technical Writer at Hacking Articles on Information Security.
 Contact here